The School for Good and Evil: Impact

 The School for Good and Evil has amassed a significant international fan following.
 As of 2022, the series has been translated into over 32 languages and sold more than 3.5 million copies worldwide.
 According to Vogue India, the series has become a "mainstay" on The New York Times Best Seller list.

 Adaptation

 Shortly after the first book's publication, Universal Pictures acquired rights to adapt the first novel into film.
 In 2020, Netflix announced it would take over and release a film adaptation of the novel, directed by Paul Feig.
-Sophia Anne Caruso and Sofia Wylie were cast in the lead roles in December 2020.
-In addition, Charlize Theron, Kerry Washington, Laurence Fishburne and Michelle Yeoh all have supporting roles in the film.
-On March 19, 2021, it was announced that Jamie Flatters would play Tedros and Kit Young would play Rafal.
-On March 24, 2021, it was revealed that Earl Cave will play Hort.
 Filming took place at The Belfast Harbour Studios in Northern Ireland.
 The adaptation was released in 2022, debuting at #1 on Netflix in over 80 countries.